yochaigal/cairn/wip/the-dawn-plague/the-dawn-plague-overview.md

 ## Summary
 * See the overland [map](/WIP/the-dawn-plague/maps/the-dawn-plague-map.jpg)
 * **Khelma** is a small village seated between a thick forest and a restless sea.
-* Devastated by Ghouls 33 years ago, the town has never fully recovered.
+* Devastated by Dybbuks 33 years ago, the town has never fully recovered.
 * The villagers keep to the old ways, carefully following ritual burial rites.
 * **Gehilts Lumber** has planted its stake in the local forest, and pays the town handsomely.
 * Workers and their families have arrived, bringing with them their religion and customs.
 * “Strange sightings” have raised tensions between the villagers and the new families.
-* Improper burials have drawn an older, powerful Ghoul ever closer towards the town.
+* Improper burials have drawn an older, powerful Dybbuk ever closer towards the town.
 * **Rab Shlomo** has been working on creating a creature of mud & clay (a **Golem**) to protect the town, and rid the village of all “invaders” (including lumber workers).

 ## The Dawn Plague
 * Thirty-three years ago, a hunting party from **Khelma** froze to death  in the **Blue Forest**.
-A passing Ghoul happened upon their corpses and feasted.
+A passing Dybbuk happened upon their corpses and feasted.
-* At dawn the next day, the party rose from the dead as Ghouls as well.
+* At dawn the next day, the party rose from the dead as Dybbuks as well.
 Mindlessly, they sought fresh meat.
-* Eventually the new Ghouls found the village of **Khelma**, leaving a trail of chewed-up animal corpses and despoiled graves.
+* Eventually the new Dybbuks found the village of **Khelma**, leaving a trail of chewed-up animal corpses and despoiled graves.
 * Locals began to take notice, though many were ill-equipped to handle the situation.
-A group consisting of all able-bodied adults attempted to stop the Ghouls.
+A group consisting of all able-bodied adults attempted to stop the Dybbuks.
 All but one did not make it back.
-* Those that were killed rose as Ghouls at dawn the next day.
+* Those that were killed rose as Dybbuks at dawn the next day.
 The survivor - a young seamstress - shared what she had learned.
-The Ghouls _hated_ fire.
+The Dybbuks _hated_ fire.
 * The remaining residents (mostly the very young or very old) were able to frighten their former neighbors, parents and children with torches, pushing them into a nearby quarry.
 * They then set it ablaze.
 This place is now referred to as **Orphan’s Mound**.
-* Today the locals still stand vigilant for a full night after any burial, to ensure that none rise as a Ghoul.
+* Today the locals still stand vigilant for a full night after any burial, to ensure that none rise as a Dybbuk.
 They endlessly repeat the phrase, “A candle for one is a candle for a hundred.”

 ## Hooks
 * PCs are hired by a wealthy outsider, sent to quiet the unrest.
 * The PCs stumble upon the town in their travels, just as workers and villagers are coming to blows.
 A local clergy or city official may ask for their assistance as outsiders.
 * Rumors of abandoned treasure buried beneath a large burial mound not far from town.

-### Evidence of the Ghoul’s Return
+### Evidence of the Dybbuk’s Return
 * Distrubed graves; mutilated animals.
 The sound of rocks moving in the forest.
 * A gangly figure dressed in ragged clothing, seen only from afar.
 * Last seen at the small abandoned cemetery North of town.
 Reports are unreliable.

 ## Monsters

-### Ghoul
+### Dybbuk
-6 HP,  11 STR, 14 DEX, 3 WIL, elongated claws (d6), jagged teeth (d8)
+10 HP,  12 STR, 14 DEX, 15 WIL, elongated claws (d6), jagged teeth (d8)
-* Grey-skinned man-things wearing shredded clothes, hunkering over the ground.
+* Appear as grey-skinned, translucent humanoids with long snouts full of large, ugly teeth.
+Cannot interact with the world while in spirit form.
-* Craves the flesh of the living, as it grows only more powerful with each victim.
+* Can leap into the living to wreak havoc among the living.
+Afterward it leaves only a soulless shell behind.
+Grows more powerful with each victim.
 * Critical damage: target is immobilized.
 The wound turns fatal within 1d6 hours if not treated by a priest or skilled healer.
-If not burned, the victim will rise as a Ghoul.
+If not burned, the victim will become a host for the Dybbuk.

 ### Root Witch
 8 HP, 9 STR, 16 DEX, 14 WIL, tuber-fingers (d6)